 Growth Cycle of Strawberries: Multiplication & Expansion

 Once the plants have matured, they are ready to multiply and expand.
-The do this by means of the runner plants that have already been mentioned.
+They do this by means of the runner plants that have already been mentioned.
 The runners (stolons) are usually between 8 and 18 inches long, depending on the strawberry variety.
-These extensions serve to spread a strawberry plant's range and find areas more favorable to growth, whether through higher soil quality or increased exposure to sunlight.
+These extensions serve to spread a strawberry plant’s range and find areas more favorable to growth, whether through higher soil quality or increased exposure to sunlight.
 Most strawberry varieties are adept at multiplication in this fashion, and they are even considered an invasive weed in some situations.